smonux/libreoffice-llm-plugin/README.md

 2. **llm_writer_api_logs.log**
    Location: `~/llm_writer_api_logs.log`
+   # add where the location is in windows for both files ai!
    Purpose: Logs all API calls made by the macro including requests, responses, and timestamps.
    Format: Plain text file that can be viewed with any text editor.